 The provisions of a confirmed plan bind the debtor and each creditor.
 Once the court confirms the plan, the debtor must make the plan succeed.
 The debtor must make regular payments to the trustee either directly or through payroll deduction, which will require adjustment to living on a fixed budget for a prolonged period.

 If the debtor fails to make the payments due under the confirmed plan, the court may dismiss the case or convert it to a liquidation case under chapter 7 of the Bankruptcy Code.
 The court may also dismiss or convert the debtor's case if the debtor fails to pay any post-filing domestic support obligations (i.e., child support, alimony), or fails to make required tax filings during the case.

-A repayment plan can be an effective way to get out of debt, but it can also be a minefield of potential missteps.
+A repayment plan is required under Chapter 13 bankruptcy and can be an effective way to get out of debt.
+But, it can also be a minefield of potential missteps.
 Professional assistance can help ensure that your plan works for you and doesn't end up making a bad situation worse.
-Contact a local attorney for a free initial case review to learn how they can help you make it through to a debt-free future.
+Contact a skilled bankruptcy attorney near you to learn how they can help you make it through to a debt-free future.